 Total Trihalomethanes (TTHM) and Haloacetic Acids (HAA5) are a family of chemicals formed when a disinfectant such as chlorine is added to the water supply.
 The maximum level permitted for TTHM is 80 parts per billion (ppb) and for HAA5 the maximum level is 60 ppb.
 Disinfection is an important and necessary step in the supply of tap water, to protect against harmful bacteria and other living organisms that may contaminate the water.
 Chlorine is the most widely used and approved disinfectant in the United States.
 Summit Water uses chlorine in a gaseous form, for the disinfection of the water supply.
 There are no contaminates of the water supply coming from the wells.
-The primary purpose for chlorine addition is for potential contamination of the water distribution system (water mains) up to your meter.
+The primary purpose for chlorine addition is for potential contamination of the water distribution system (watermains) up to your meter.

-IMPORTANT DEFINITIONS
+Important Definitions

-- Maximum Contaminant Level (MCL).
-The highest level of a contaminant that is allowed in drinking water. - Maximum Contaminant Level Goal (MCLG).
-The level of a contaminant in drinking water below which there is no known or expected risk to health. - Treatment Technique.
-If a contaminant exceeds the maximum contaminant level, EPA may require the water system to use a treatment technique.
-A treatment technique is a required process intended to reduce the level of a contaminant in drinking water. - Action Levels.
-An Action Level is the concentration of a contaminant, which triggers treatment or other requirements, which a water system must follow. - Part per million; part per billion.
-One part per million is the equivalent of 1⁄2 of a dissolved aspirin tablet in a full bathtub of water (approximately 50 gallons).
-One part per billion is equivalent to 1⁄2 of a dissolved aspirin tablet in 1,000 bathtubs of water (approximately50,000 gallons).
+Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.

+Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.

+Treatment Technique: If a contaminant exceeds the maximum contaminant level, EPA may require the water system to use a treatment technique.
+A treatment technique is a required process intended to reduce the level of a contaminant in drinking water

-OTHER THINGS TO KNOW
+Other Things to Know